Gigabait/gmod10_scoreboard/README.md

 # Garry's Mod 10 Scoreboard for Garry's Mod 13
-Garry's Mod 10 scoreboard ported to 13
-This is pretty much a direct port of the gmod 10 scoreboard over to 13.
-Ratings and everything work.
+This is pretty much a direct port of the gmod 10 scoreboard over to 13, ratings and everything work.

 Installation (for servers):
 Download the repository and extract the it from the .zip, then place the extracted "gmod10_scoreboard" folder into your server's addons.